kwaldenphd/how-computers-work/README.md

 41. On the drop-down menu next to memory location `1`, change the value from `Auto` to `2`.

-<blockquote>Q13: What is the assembly instruction for the following machine code? <code>1000001001001010</code></blockquote>
+<blockquote>Q13: Using the Instruction Set from step 35, how would you start to translate the binary instruction (or machine code) 1000001001001010 into assembly language or instructional language?</blockquote>

 42. Copy this bit string into memory location `1`.

 43. On the drop-down menu next to memory location `1`, change the value from `2` to `Instr` to show the binary executable instruction.

-<blockquote>Q14: Were you correct?
-If not, verify where your mistake was.</blockquote>
+<blockquote>Q14: How does your answer to Q13 compare to the simulator output from step 43?
+What discrepancies (if any) can you identify?</blockquote>

+### Executing a Program

 44. Enter the `HALT` instruction in memory location `2`.

-### Executing a Program

 45. Change the contents of `R0`, `R1`, `R2`, and `R3` to 1, 3, 5, and 7, respectively.